jonclayden/shades/README.md

 ## Related packages

-The `shades` package aims to bring together a range of colour manipulation tools and make them easy to used.
+The `shades` package aims to bring together a range of colour manipulation tools and make them easy to use.
 However, there are several other packages available that can do similar things, sometimes in slightly different ways.
 These include

-- the [`grDevices` package], which is shipped with R and used as the basis for `shades`;
+- the `grDevices` package, which is shipped with R and used as the basis for `shades`;
 - the venerable [`colorspace` package](https://cran.r-project.org/package=colorspace), which provides formal colour classes and transformations between spaces;
 - [`munsell`](https://cran.r-project.org/package=munsell), which interprets colours in Munsell notation and does some colour manipulation;
 - [`viridis`](https://cran.r-project.org/package=viridis) and [`RColorBrewer`](https://cran.r-project.org/package=RColorBrewer), which provide the colour scales from `matplotlib` and ColorBrewer; and